MrcsM/MrcsM/README.md

 On my page, you'll find most of my class assignments, tutorials, and some of my projects.
  - Assisting Java development on [ArcticMC](https://www.twitter.com/ArcticUHC) as of May 2023.
+ - Working with the Internal QA Team at [Hoplite](https://www.hoplite.gg) as of March 2025.
  - AED Simulator Group Project: [found here](https://github.com/MrcsM/COMP3004FinalProject)

 #